DaWelli/DIGCRE-project/Video2Video/Version 1/README.md

 **Purpose**: Integrates the ControlNet model into the workflow and applies its effects to the video frames.

-**Parameters**:
-- `strength`: Controls how strongly the style is applied, set to 0.5.
-- `start_percent`: Sets the starting point for the style, set to 0.0.
-- `end_percent`: Sets the ending point for the style, set to 1.0.

 ### 6. CLIP Text Encode (Prompt)

-**Purpose**: Generates artistic style effects using natural language prompts.

 **Prompts**:
 - **Positive Prompt**: "masterpiece, best quality, old man crouching down next to 2 people, a man and a woman, landscape, red jeep in background, scenery, close up, oil painting, water color, cyberpunk, dystopian, anime, neon lights"